RyuZhihao123/Plant-Recon-25/README.md

 To do:
 - ⏳Online Demo, which will be a WebGL application.
-- ⏳Contrinue writing a detailed instruction.
+- ⏳Write a detailed instruction.
 - ⏳(Optional) Improve the code readability.

-I will continue preparing the ToDo works after the **ACM UIST submission deadline** (Apr.
+I will get back to handle the rest ToDo works after the **ACM UIST submission deadline** (Apr.
 09).